abiquo/events-notifier/README.txt

 1. Introduction

-Python script that monitors Abiquo Database and notifies new events based on rules.
+Python script that monitors Abiquo Database and notifies new events through email based on rules.
 Rules are stored in a SQLite database, which is queried by Notifier.

 2. Configuration